bmc-compuware/ispw-sync-local/README.md

 # BMC/Compuware ISPW Sync GitHub action

-This action will load changed components into ISPW server from self-hosted runners.
-The runners should install Topaz CLI and be able to access ISPW host and port.
-Supported Linux and Windows operating systems.
+This action will load changed components into ISPW on the mainframe from self-hosted runners.
+The runners should install Topaz CLI and be able to access the ISPW host and port.
+This action supports Linux and Windows operating systems.

 ## Table of Contents
 <!-- toc -->